 Elizabeth’s had her breakthrough in 2011 when she starred in critically-acclaimed movies Martha and Silent House.
-Now, she is well known Actress in the industry.
+Now, she is a well-known Actress in the industry.

-She began her career at Marvel in the movie Avengers: Age of Ultron when she was casted as witchy Wanda in 2015.
+She began her career at Marvel in the movie Avengers: Age of Ultron when she was cast as witchy Wanda in 2015.
 She was initially introduced as a villain in the franchise.

-She became a heroine and won a solo series on Disney +, Wanda-Vision and now she plays an important part in the second instalment of Doctor Strange: Multiverse of Madness.
+She became a heroine and won a solo series on Disney +, Wanda-Vision and now she plays an important part in the second installment of Doctor Strange: Multiverse of Madness.

 Her performance in WandaVision garnered her nominations for a Primetime Emmy Award and a Golden Globe Award.